Key Takeaways

 By the time they appear in your CRM, the content has already won or lost.

-This is what Forrester calls the “dark funnel”, the 60–70% of the B2B buying journey that happens outside your tracked channels, invisible to standard attribution models.
+This is what Forrester calls the “dark funnel” — the 60–70% of the B2B buying journey that happens outside your tracked channels, invisible to standard attribution models.
 Buyers are consuming your content months before converting.
 Forwarding your emails to colleagues.
 Discussing your perspective in executive forums.

 This distinction matters more than most funded founders realize.
+Each model has a different compounding curve, timeline, and founder skill requirement.

-| Factor | Content-Led Growth | Product-Led Growth |
+| Factor | Content-Led Growth | Product-Led Growth | Paid Acquisition |

-| Primary mechanism | Education and expertise | Product trial and adoption |
+| Primary mechanism | Education and expertise | Product trial and adoption | Paid media placement |

-| Best fit | Complex, high-trust categories | Self-serve SaaS, clear ROI products |
+| Best fit | Complex, high-trust B2B categories | Self-serve SaaS, clear immediate ROI | Short sales cycles, high margins |

-| Time to first result | 6–9 months (compounds) | Days to weeks (faster initial signal) |
+| Time to first result | 6–9 months (compounds) | Days to weeks (faster signal) | Days (stops when spend stops) |

-| Sales cycle impact | Shortens through trust-building | Shortens through product experience |
+| Sales cycle impact | Shortens through pre-built trust | Shortens through product experience | Minimal impact |

-| Founder skill requirement | Expertise and narrative | Product design and growth loops |
+| Founder skill required | Expertise and narrative | Product design and growth loops | Budget and analytics |

-| Ideal funding stage | Seed–Series C (all stages) | Series A+ (needs product maturity) |
+| Ideal funding stage | Seed through Series C | Series A+ (needs product maturity) | Any stage, not scalable alone |

 For most B2B tech companies targeting enterprise buyers, especially those involving procurement, legal, or multiple stakeholders, content-led growth is the more strategic bet.

-That’s content-led growth doing what PLG cannot.
+That is content-led growth doing what PLG and paid acquisition cannot.

 The 4-Stage B2B Content-Led Growth Framework